Last Updated on October 16, 2023 by Editorial Team

 - Preparation, explanation, and review of a math concept or ability

-Fun Math fictions books- Fitting for elementary brains!
+Fun Math fiction books- Fitting for elementary brains!

 Like many engaging pieces of children’s literature, the math picture books recommended below have fun and exciting storylines.
 Many are based on topics that children enjoy, such as animals, magic, and more!
 Check out these volumes to opt for a fitting math companion: